varunnaik/infrastructure-challenge/notes.md

   * This will allow us to customise our login screens better than Auth0 does, and also users may not have to reset their passwords if hashed in an incompatible way

+  * [Cookie-based auth can still be used across subdomains](https://stackoverflow.com/questions/18492576/share-cookie-between-subdomain-and-domain) without needing a separate auth subdomain.
+This may be more compatible with existing systems than a JWT and an auth domain.
+However, the auth domain gives additional flexibility - eg. to use a different domain altogether.

 - For both options, a switch to JWT auth will improve speed as identities can be verified without a database lookup (see below for caveat re. authorisation).
 This addresses mandates 1, 2, 3.